ruihuili/ruihuili.github.io/_pages/about.md

 ---

 I am a Research Scientist in Artificial Intelligence working within the DistributedAI group at Samsung AI Centre in Cambridge, UK.
-My research is focused on efficient inference and fine-tuning of large language models and stable diffusion models in resource constrained environment.
+My research focuses on efficient inference and fine-tuning of large language models and stable diffusion models in resource constrained environment.
 In the past years, I have worked on a number of different machine learning paradigms including meta-learning, few-shot learning, and federated learning, and applications of these in different domains such as vision recognition and wireless mobile communications.

-Prior to Samsung AI, I obtained my PhD from the School of Informatics, University of Edinburgh in 2019.
-I was advised by [Prof Paul Patras](http://homepages.inf.ed.ac.uk/ppatras/), and I remain a good friend of the [Mobile Intelligence Lab](https://mi.inf.ed.ac.uk/).
+Prior to Samsung AI, I obtained my PhD on communications and deep learning from the School of Informatics, University of Edinburgh, in 2019.
+I was advised by [Prof Paul Patras](http://homepages.inf.ed.ac.uk/ppatras/).
+During my study, I visited INRIA Lyon in France to work on reinforcement learning for mobility control of fleet of drone base stations in emergency networking, and I interned with the 5G research group at Samsung Research Institute UK (SRUK).

 News
 =====
 📝 Nov.
-2025: Our paper on compressing state-of-the art stable diffusion models titled *HierarchicalPrune: Position-Aware Compression for Large-Scale Diffusion Models* has been accepted by AAAI'26.
+2025: Our paper on compressing state-of-the-art stable diffusion models titled *HierarchicalPrune: Position-Aware Compression for Large-Scale Diffusion Models* has been accepted by AAAI'26.
 Link to [preprint](https://arxiv.org/pdf/2508.04663).
 👩🏻‍🏫 Oct.
 2025: Presenting our work *Hardware-Aware Parallel Prompt Decoding for Memory-Efficient Acceleration of LLM Inference* at EMNLP'25 in Suzhou.
 Links to [preprint](https://arxiv.org/pdf/2307.09988), [demo and code](https://github.com/hmarkc/parallel-prompt-decoding).
 🏆 Aug.
 2025: Our position paper on *The Future of Consumer Edge-AI Computing* has been selected as the Runner-Up for the Best Paper Award 2024 by IEEE Pervasive Computing.
 Link to [paper](https://ieeexplore.ieee.org/document/10591422).
 👩🏻‍🏫 Feb.
 2025: I gave a guest lecture for the [Federated Learnling, Theory and Practice](https://www.cl.cam.ac.uk/teaching/2324/L361/) course at Department of Computer Science and Technology, University of Cambridge.
 I talked about our recent works around enabling FL on commercial edge devices.